Wes Welker: Patriots franchise records

-Post-playing career
+Coaching career

 Houston Texans

 On January 30, 2017, Welker began his coaching career and was hired by the Houston Texans as an offensive assistant and special teams assistant coach under head coach Bill O'Brien.
-In 2017 NFL Films aired Wes Welker: A Football Life. which credits Welker as a game-changing slot receiver.
+That same year, NFL Films aired Wes Welker: A Football Life, which credits Welker as a game-changing slot receiver.

 San Francisco 49ers

 On February 27, 2019, Welker was hired by the San Francisco 49ers to be their wide receivers coach under head coach Kyle Shanahan.

 Miami Dolphins

 On February 18, 2022, Welker chose to follow head coach Mike McDaniel, the former offensive coordinator for the 49ers, to be the wide receivers coach on McDaniel's inaugural coaching staff with the Dolphins.
 Welker was fired on January 10, 2025.

 Washington Commanders

 Welker joined the Washington Commanders as a personnel analyst on April 8, 2025, working with both the personnel department and coaching staff.
+He moved to an offensive assistant role in February 2026 and was named tight ends coach in July 2026 following the firing of Ben Steele at the start of training camp.

 Personal life

 Welker was born in Oklahoma City, Oklahoma, and is a Christian.
 He is a citizen of the Cherokee Nation, and has a grandmother who lives within Cherokee Nation jurisdiction in Sequoyah County, Oklahoma.

 While attending Texas Tech University, Welker was a Texas Epsilon chapter member of the Phi Delta Theta fraternity.
 Welker graduated from Texas Tech University in 2003 with a Bachelor of Business Administration degree in Management from the Rawls College of Business.

 In 2007, Welker established the 83 Foundation (after his NFL uniform number).
 The foundation, renamed the Wes Welker Foundation in December 2009, states that its goal is "to influence at-risk youth, by encouraging their full potential through athletics and positive role models".
 Its work primarily benefits schools and other organizations in Welker's hometown of Oklahoma City.
 Since its inception he has raised over $2,500,000 in grants to over 40 Oklahoma City schools and organizations.

 In 2012, Welker married former swimsuit model and 2005 Miss Hooters Pageant Winner Anna Burns.
 They have three children.
 Welker owns a chestnut-colored gelding racehorse called Undrafted, trained by Wesley Ward.
 In 2014, Undrafted notched his first win in the Grade 3 Jaipur Invitational Stakes at Belmont.
 Undrafted also won the Group 1 2015 Diamond Jubilee Stakes at Ascot Racecourse.